femke77/readme-generator/README.md

 This README.md was created using this program, and therefore I have my screenshots in the /assets/images folder.

 You can update this generator as you like to make it work better for you!
+My personal email is listed as the default for the email question and you will change that and make it yours.

 ## Table of Contents 📖